gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 When talking about assigning the value of a variable to another one, in the case of primitives, JS COPIES the value into a new memory address.
 This is **by value**.

-Now, for objects (all objects), when we are trying to make two the same value, instead of getting a new location in memory, simply points to the same location in memory.
+Now, for objects (all objects), when we are trying to make two the same value, instead of getting a new location in memory, simply point to the same location in memory.
 There's no copy.
 So, two names point to the same address.
 This is called **by reference**.

-When modifying objects, we often hear these two concepts, which sound much more complicated than what they actually are.
+When modifying objects, we often hear these two concepts, which sound much more complicated than they are.

 **Mutable**: to change something
 **Immutable**: that cannot be changed